kumar01dev/TodoList/README.md

 # React + Vite

+This TodoList uses
-This TodoList is made using Context API
+  a.
+Context API
+  b.
+Local Storage

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.